dalMaschio-lab/Bruzzone2021_tunableLens/README.md

 **_Mayavi_animation.py_**
-Code to create the mayavi animation of the 'Supplementary Movie S1'.
-With the same code it is possible to create the images in Figure 5, the corrisponding part is just to uncomment.
+Code to create the MayaVi[1] animation of the 'Supplementary Movie S1'.
+With the same code it is possible to create the images in Figure 5.
 The following script relies on some functions in 'Wholebrain_analysis.py'.